VIDEO ACTIVITY (Stephen Hawking's 'A Brief History of Time):

 Instructions given in class on how to do this.

-All extra credit write-ups must be submitted in Moodle within THREE DAYS of activity!
+All extra credit write-ups must be submitted in Canvas within THREE DAYS of activity!

 Be sure to sign in and sign out with your student ID - Must watch full length of video (at regular speed).